dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### MaskGAN

 We have seen previously how RNN and seq2seq language models are conditioned on previous words to generated words sequentially.
+This makes them difficult to generate samples that were not present in the training.

 ### Results